 As lieutenant governor, Cagle has also taken on sanctuary cities.
 Just before the primary election, he filed a complaint accusing the city of Decatur of being a so-called sanctuary city.
 Sanctuary cities are banned in Georgia, and local governments must certify that they comply with federal immigration agents in order to receive state funding, according to the Atlanta Journal-Constitution.

 Decatur Mayor Patti Garrett has said her town -- just east of Atlanta -- is “not a sanctuary city and has no intentions of becoming one.”

 “I think that Washington should look to Georgia for examples of conservative leadership,” Cagle told Atlanta Magazine.
-“In Georgia, we’ve outlawed and defunded sanctuary cities, we balance our budget every single year and we’ve combatted entitlement abuse head-on with work requirements all while becoming the No. 1 state for business.”
+“In Georgia, we’ve outlawed and defunded sanctuary cities, we balance our budget every single year and we’ve combated entitlement abuse head-on with work requirements all while becoming the No. 1 state for business.”

 Cagle was raised by a single mother and played football at Georgia Southern University, according to his biography.
 At 20 years old, he started a tuxedo company.
 He would later found Southern Heritage Bank.